fabferri/az-pattern/101-01-vnet-peering-2hubspoke/README.md

    ms.date="26/07/2018"
    ms.author="fabferri" />

-# How to create two hub-spoke VNets interconnected by global VNet peering
+# How to create two hub-spoke VNets interconnected by VNet peering

-This ARM template aims to create two hub-spoke vnets in different Azure regions, with hub vnets interconnected through global vnet peering.
+The article describes a scenario with Azure VNet in peering.
 The network diagram is reported below:

 [![1]][1]

-To forward the traffic between spoke vnets is required nva1, nva2,  with ip forwarding enabled.
-The replacement of NVAs with simple linux VMs is useful for to troubleshooting to verify the traffic flows properly through the NVAs.
-Internal load balancer with frontend IPs and backend pools is show above:
+the configuration aim to make intercommunication between VNetSpoke1 and vNetSpoke2 with traffic in transit through the VMs nva1 and nva2.
+The VMs nva1 and nva2 are two CentOS VMs,  with ip forwarding enabled.
+A Linux VMs with ip forwarding do not make traffic inspection like security Network Virtual appliances (NVAs)  but it is pretty useful to  check the routing end-to-end and the consistency of UDRs (User Defined Routes).
+Below a network diagram zoon-in, with UDR and commands to generate traffic between two spoke VNets.

 [![2]][2]

+The ARM template creates the full environment, inclusive of UDRs.
+After the deployment, run the step reported below to activate the ip forwarding in nva1 and nva2.

 > [!NOTE]
 > Before spinning up the ARM template you should: